microsoft/aoai-logging-with-apim/APIM.md

 # Subscriptions

-We hide AOAI keys by using named values and backend feature.
-Then we can give new key to end users, that is APIM subscription keys.
+We hide AOAI keys by using Managed Identity.
+We can give new key to end users, that is APIM subscription keys.

 [Subscriptions](https://learn.microsoft.com/azure/api-management/api-management-subscriptions) are the most common way for API consumers to access APIs published through an API Management instance.